Sereal/Sereal/ruby/README.md

  * https://github.com/Sereal/Sereal/blob/master/sereal_spec.pod
  *
  *   Sereal.encode(object) -> serialized blob
- *   Sereal.encode(object,Sereal::LZ4) -> LZ4 compressed blob
- *   Sereal.encode(object,Sereal::LZ4HC) -> LZ4HC compressed blob
  *   Sereal.encode(object,Sereal::SNAPPY_INCR) -> snappy compressed blob
  *   Sereal.encode(object,Sereal::SNAPPY) -> snappy compressed blob
  *
- * LZ4 LZ4HC and SNAPPY_INCR can be appended into one output and then the
+ * SNAPPY_INCR can be appended into one output and then the
  * decoder will know what to do.
  *
  *   Sereal.decode(blob) - returns the decoded object
  *
- * If the blob contains multiple compressed(with LZ4* or SNAPPY_INCR)
+ * If the blob contains multiple compressed(SNAPPY_INCR)
  * sub-blobs you should call it with:
  *
  *    Sereal.decode(blob) do |decoded|